 Before removing the spark plug, be sure to clean the area around the spark plug.
 If you do not, dirt could enter engine when removing or installing the spark plug.

-Adjust the gap (see specifications chart) for proper ignition.
-Use a feeler gauge to check the gap.
+Adjust the gap to proper specification (see Specifications chart) Use a feeler gauge to check the gap.

 ATV-0052